After the year that was 2020, we’re dusting off our applications and applying to design markets in a post-pandemic world.

 3. Make it obvious you’re the right fit for the market

 Read the application criteria carefully and refer back to them in your application.
-Just like a classic comprehension test, using words and phrases from the original question (read: criteria) in your answers proves to the curators that you’ve once again paid attention to the details, therefore increasing your chances of being the right fit.
+It’s just like a classic comprehension test.
+Use words and phrases from the original question (read: criteria) in your answers to prove to the curators that you’ve paid attention to the details.
+This will there therefore increase your chances of being the right fit.

 If the design market is looking for brands that show innovation, specifically address this in your application.
 It’s a little bit like a job application, addressing the criteria prevents leaving things to chance and highlights to the curators that you have the right brand for their event.

-I’m going to stop there, as this article is meant to be three tips not three hundred (as much as I could keep going all day!)
+I’m going to stop there!
+This article is meant to be three tips not three hundred (as much as I could keep going all day!)
 Are you looking for customised advice specific to your design market application?
-Book a design market application review with Angela and Renee and optimise your chances of success when applying for design markets with tailored advice from not one but two market curation experts.
+Book a design market application review with Angela and Renee and optimise your chances of success when applying for design markets.
+The session features tailored advice from not one but two market curation experts.

 Images featuring Luu Studio, Uncle Phuncle and Alchemy Produx captured by Natalie Jeffcott for DBP at The Finders Keepers.
 Image featuring Elisa Bartels captured by Renee Baker for DBP at Etsy Made Local.